Details

 Attributed Robert Sonneman / George Kovacs Torchier Base

-Created by Humpty Dumpty Design Studio
+Provenance report compiled by Humpty Dumpty Design Studio

-This base is an artifact of American Architectural Modernism, attributed with 85% confidence to Robert Sonneman for George Kovacs and dating to c.1970–1985.
+This base is an artifact of American Architectural Modernism, attributed with 85% confidence to Robert Sonneman for George Kovacs and dating to c.
+1970–1985.
 Its form is precise and disciplined: a polished nickel-plated tubular column rising from a square plinth, the round-against-rectilinear contrast expressing the geometric clarity that became a hallmark of Sonneman’s vocabulary.

 The base embodies the aesthetic shift of its era—away from ornamental weight and toward architectural purity and industrial refinement.
 It stands as a credible fragment of late-modern American lighting, resonating with collectors and designers for both its material integrity and historical alignment.